Feludar Goyendagiri: Addatimes series

-In 2020, during the trailer launch event of the web series Feluda Pherot, Rajiv Mehra, the founder of Addatimes, said that, after bringing Parambrata Chatterjee's modern day adaptation of Feluda from Bioscope to Addatimes, he was skeptical about people's acceptance of the new avatar.
+In 2020, during the trailer launch event of the web series Feluda Pherot, Rajiv Mehra, the founder of Addatimes, said that, after bringing Parambrata Chatterjee's modern-day adaptation of Feluda from Bioscope to Addatimes, he was skeptical about people's acceptance of the new avatar.
 While discussing the project of doing a new Feluda series, Srijit Mukherji showed his interest in directing it.

 The first season, based on the story Chinnamastar Abhishap, was released on Christmas 2020.
 The trailer of the second season, Jawto Kando Kathmandute, was released simultaneously with the first season trailer and was also announced to arrive on Christmas 2020 but was later postponed to Christmas 2021 and then, was postponed indefinitely.

 Moved to Hoichoi

-In the Hoichoi season 5 catalogue, the platform hinted at bringing the series on their platform.
+In the Hoichoi season 5 catalogue, the platform hinted at bringing the series to their platform.
 The formal announcement was made on 15 April 2022, in their new content catalogue.
 A special promo was released on 1 May 2022, celebrating Ray's birth anniversary.

-Marketing and Release
+Marketing and release

 The series was announced as part of Hoichoi's new content catalogue on 15 April 2022, on the occasion of Bengali New Year.
 A promo was launched on 1 May 2022, coinciding with Satyajit Ray's birthday.

 The official trailer was launched on 1 June 2022.
 The series is set to stream from 17 June onwards.